pferdlexxie/CharCreate_GenAI/README.md

 Rnn folder.
 Contains implementation of rnn and lstm model.
 After rounds of tuning and ideas we couldnt manage to generate sequences with good sounds, even though some notes and melodies are captured

 Text-to-image.
+Several files and actions are used to generate images.
+Initially, the code uses information retrieval technologies and collects all available posts on a topic from Pinterest.
+After that, the code is launched to process this dataset so that it fits the required format.
+The last file performs additional training of the diffusion model, creating a Lora adapter for generating images in the style of Harry Potter.